The many classical faces of quantum structures

 More generally, the normal elements (those commuting with their own adjoint) of any C*-algebra $A$ form a piecewise C*-algebra.
+For an $n$-level system $A=\M_n(\C)$, the piecewise C*-algebra consists of all normal $n$-by-$n$ matrices, together with their norms and adjoints, as well as the knowledge of how commuting elements add and multiply.
 Notice that $\cC(A)$ makes perfect sense for any piecewise C*-algebra $A$.
-To make precise how we can reconstruct the piecewise structure of $A$ from $\cC(A)$, we will use the language of \emph{category theory}~\cite{maclane:categories}.
+To make precise how we can reconstruct the piecewise structure of $A$ from $\cC(A)$, we will use the language of \emph{category~theory}~\cite{maclane:categories}.
 C*-algebras, with $*$-homomorphisms between them, form a category.
 We can also make piecewise C*-algebras into a category with the following arrows: (total) functions $f \colon A \to B$ that preserve commeasurability and the algebraic operations, whenever defined.